Categories: Lifestyle

 (Credit: Engin Akyurt / Pexels)

 In this day and age, it’s fairly certain you’ll need a haircut someday.
 Especially if you’re someone who likes to get their regular trim.
 But we’d suggest taking a break for once during the 7th lunar month.
 That’s because your hair is actually your yang energy.
 It’s a form of positive energy that gives you strength, so removing it would deplete your stores of positive energy.
 And this includes shaving as well.
-It’s also better to cut your hair during the day as that’s when yang force is stronger.
+It’s also better to cut your hair during the day as that’s when the yang force is stronger.
 Cutting, shaving or plucking your hair at night when yin energy is stronger could weaken your yang, and we do not want that to happen during this time of the year!

 22. Stay away from walls